subquery/subql/docs/miscellaneous/social_media.md

 SubQuery is an active project that maintains and communicates with our followers through many social media channels.

-It is our aim to always listen and engage with our loyal community, please join the conversation and send us your ideas or questions!
+It is our aim to always listen and engage with our loyal community so please join the conversation and send us your ideas or questions!

 ## Official SubQuery Communities